Vivojay/mariana-music-player/README.md

 Interrupted or corrupt setup offers resume, safe restart, repair, or an explicit skip of a failed optional sample download. `setup restart` resets only setup progress and preserves settings, media, history, the library, and preferences.
+Media-tool discovery/provisioning is its own idempotent first step; it is marked complete only after validation (or an explicit limited-mode choice when the required FFmpeg suite is already usable).

 The signed desktop updater checks the stable GitHub Releases channel shortly after startup and every six hours.
 It downloads in-app but will not install